João Pedro (footballer, born 3 April 1993): Tondela

 João Pedro returned to his homeland after being loaned to C.D.
 Tondela on a short-team deal on 29 January 2019, and the move was extended in August.
 On 10 January 2020, he agreed to a permanent contract until June 2022.

 On 7 November 2021, João Pedro scored a hat-trick in the first half of a 4–2 home win over C.S.
 Marítimo, all from the penalty spot.

 Chaves

 Unemployed since Tondela's relegation, João Pedro remained in the Portuguese top flight by signing a contract of undisclosed length at G.D.
 Chaves on 21 January 2023.
 He totalled 29 appearances during his spell, failing to find the net.

 UTA Arad

 On 25 January 2024, João Pedro joined Romanian Liga I club FC UTA Arad on a six-month deal with an option for a further year.
 On 18 March, he netted twice for the hosts in a 4–3 home victory against FC Voluntari after replacing the injured Marcelo Freitas after 34 minutes; the last goal came deep into injury time.

 Later career

 João Pedro returned to Portugal in February 2025, on a contract at second-tier F.C.
 Felgueiras.
 However, it was cancelled the following month after the club found out he still had not severed his ties to UTA Arad.

+On 14 February 2026, João Pedro joined amateurs Pevidém S.C. in the Braga Football Association.